Mental health support for Deaf people

 Which organisations in Leeds support Deaf/deaf people?

-BSL Healthy Minds - a psychological therapy service for Deaf people which offers support in British Sign Language (BSL) to those who are experiencing depression, anxiety or similar mental health problems.
+A Psychological therapy service for Deaf people which offers support in British Sign Language (BSL) to those who are experiencing depression, anxiety or similar mental health problems.
 Qualified therapists are Deaf, or hearing and fluent in BSL, which gives Deaf people full access to psychological therapies.
 You can refer yourself to this service on the Sign Health website or your GP can refer you.

 An advocacy service (using BSL) to make sure Deaf People are treated fairly and that they get what they're are entitled to.
 Advocates work to help people understand complicated situations, explain their rights, and make sure their views and opinions are properly heard.